-We married and got our first child (a boy).
+We married 2 years later and got our first child.
 Then I realized that things won't work the way they did in the past - my small family needed better financial support.
 We were at the last stage of finishing University and the time was right to move forward and find a job.

 I spent 1-2 years coding web data bases and designing web sites, but that was not very reliable source of income.
 The next step was to get a job in the CG industry.
 That was what I really wanted to do.
 Shortly after I got the first offer from a film studio.
 This was the beginning of my real career.
-In the next few years I switched several studios, software platforms, moved to the States and got my second child (a baby girl) ...
+In the next few years I switched several studios, software platforms, moved to the States and got our second child.

 I know that for many people CG is job like any other, but for me it is a true passion.

 Even now, after all these years I am still very interested in all things CG and find the time to explore everything related to it as much as possible.